 In the mid-20th century, a ninth-generation descendent of Nicholas Newlin visited the mill looking for his family’s origins and became captivated by its character and traditions.
 E. Mortimer and Elizabeth Newlin purchased the mill in 1956 and immediately began restoring the building and equipment.
 Mr. and Mrs. Newlin established the Nicholas Newlin Foundation in 1960 giving it a mission that remains relevant today.

 The purpose of the Nicholas Newlin Foundation is to preserve its land and its historic buildings for the pleasure and education of the public.

 In an area of urban growth, the Foundation maintains open land as a refuge for plants, animals, and birds, and for the people who come to enjoy them.
-In an era of high technology, it offers visitors insights into the vanished life of the rural eighteenth century.
+In this era of digital technology, it offers visitors insights into the vanished life of the rural eighteenth century.
 This two-fold objective of environmental and historical concerns is combined in a single theme wherever possible.

 Following the ideals of its founder, E. Mortimer Newlin, the Foundation will strive to enhance its service to the public, while securing its future by managing its finances wisely.